-SPA292 • Ibero-American History in Spain

-An examination of key historical processes in Spain, Latin America, and the Spanish-speaking communities in the United States with a focus on social, economic, political, geographic, and religious dimensions.
-Prerequisite: SPA202UZ, SPA204, SPA206, SPA208, or placement exam.
+SPA292 • Ibero-American History in Spain (Spain Term, fall) 4 credits An examination of key historical processes in Spain, Latin America, and the Spanish-speaking communities in the United States with a focus on social, economic, political, geographic, and religious dimensions.
+Prerequisite: SPA202UZ, SPA204, SPA206, SPA208, or place-

-SPA300 • Introduction to Hispanic Literature

-Readings in novels, essays, short stories, poetry, newspapers, and magazines from Latin America and Spain.
+SPA300 • Introduction to Hispanic Literature (Spain Term, fall) 4 credits Readings in novels, essays, short stories, poetry, newspapers, and magazines from Latin America and Spain.
 Prerequisite: SPA202UZ, SPA208, or placement exam.
 Students may not receive credit for both SPA300 and SPA305.